-One concern that I notice while analyzing financials of Page Industries Ltd, is that it has not been able to convert its profits in to cash flow from operations.
-PAT for last 10 years (FY2006-15) is INR 734 cr. whereas the CFO over the similar period is INR 547 cr.
+One concern that I notice while analyzing financials of Page Industries Ltd, is that it has not been able to convert its profits into cash flow from operations.
+PAT for the last 10 years (FY2006-15) is INR 734 cr. whereas the CFO over a similar period is INR 547 cr.
 This is not a good sign.

 This pattern of inability to collect money on time is visible from increasing receivables days as well.
 Receivables days of Page Industries Ltd have increased from 18 days in FY2012 to 21 days in FY2015.

 As a result, Page Industries Ltd has to rely on other sources of cash (like debt) to meet the extra funds required by its growing business.
 Total debt of Page Industries Ltd has increased from INR 13 cr. to FY2006 to INR 134 cr. in FY2015.

 The Margin of Safety in the Business of Page Industries Ltd:

 Self-Sustainable Growth Rate (SSGR) of Page Industries Ltd is about 40-50%.
 As mentioned in the article on Self-Sustainable Growth Rate, SSGR does not factor in working capital changes.
 However, we can estimate whether funds are being tied up in working capital by comparing cPAT with cCFO.

 Analysis of SSGR indicates that if Page Industries Ltd can manage its working capital management and operating efficiency properly, then it can grow continuously at about 40-50% growth rate without creating additional debt burden on the balance sheet.
 However, poor receivables management has necessitated increasing debt despite very good SSGR.